 - clozapine (Clorazil)

-For depression and some obsessive-compulsive features that can appear with HD, the doctor may prescribe:
+For depression and some obsessive-compulsive features, a doctor may prescribe:

-Lithium may help with extreme emotions and mood swings.
+Lithium may help with extreme emotions and mood changes.

-Speech therapy can help patients find ways to express words and phrases and communicate in a more effective way.
+Speech therapy can help people find ways to express words and phrases and communicate more effectively.

 Physical and occupational therapy

-A physical therapist can help improve muscle strength and flexibility, leading to better balance and a reduced the risk of falling.
+A physical therapist can help improve muscle strength and flexibility, improving balance and reducing the risk of falling.

-An occupational therapist can help the patient develop strategies for coping with concentration and memory problems, as well as making the home safer.
+An occupational therapist can help develop strategies for managing concentration and memory problems.
+They can also advise on making the home safer.

-The doctor will examine the patient and ask about family and medical history, and symptoms, such as recent emotional changes.
+The doctor will examine the person and ask about family and medical history, and symptoms, such as recent emotional changes.

-If they suspect HD, they will refer the patient to a neurologist.
+If they believe a person may have Huntington’s, they will refer them to a neurologist.

-Imaging tests, such as a CT or MRI scan, are sometimes used to identify changes in the patient’s brain structure, and to rule out other disorders.
+Doctors sometimes recommend imaging tests, such as a CT or MRI scan.
+These can identify changes in brain structure and help rule out other disorders.

-Genetic testing may be recommended to confirm a diagnosis.
+Genetic testing may also help confirm a diagnosis.

 The cause of death is often a complication, such as pneumonia or choking.

-While there is currently no cure, some therapies can help people to manage the condition and improve quality of life.
+There is currently no cure, but treatment can help people manage the condition and improve their quality of life.

 Hope for the future?

 In the future, scientists hope that gene therapy will find a solution to this disease.
-Researchers have been looking for ways to use gene therapy for cure, slow, or prevent HD.
+Researchers have been looking for ways to use gene therapy for cure, slow, or prevent Huntington’s disease.

-However, the challenge that remains is how to deliver the siRNAs to the appropriate brain cells, so that they can be effective.
+However, the challenge is how to deliver the siRNAs to the appropriate brain cells, so that they can be effective.

-In 2017, scientists from Emory University suggested that CRISPR/Cas9 techniques, which involve “cutting and pasting” DNA, could help prevent HD in future.
+In 2017, scientists from Emory University suggested that CRISPR/Cas9 techniques, which involve “cutting and pasting” DNA, could help prevent Huntington’s disease in the future.

-When the researchers engineered the faulty gene in mice, they found “significant improvements” after 3 weeks.
+Experiments in mice have shown “significant improvements” after 3 weeks.
 Most of the traces of the damaging protein had gone, and the nerve cells showed signs of healing themselves.

-Much more research is needed before this can be applied to humans, however.
+Much more research is needed before humans can try this, however.

-Organizations such as HDSA offer support for people with HD and their families.
+Organizations such as HDSA offer support for people with Huntington’s disease and their families.

-Genetic testing for HD became possible in 1993.
-Anyone with a family history of HD can ask their doctor about genetic testing, to find out whether or not they carry the defective gene.
+Genetic testing for Huntington’s disease became possible in 1993.
+Anyone with a family history of the disease can ask their doctor about genetic testing to find out whether or not they carry the defective gene.

 Some people prefer to find out if they have the gene, and if they are likely to develop symptoms, while other would rather not know.
 A genetic counselor can help with making the decision.

-Genetic testing can also be carried out during pregnancy, if there is a family history of HD.
-This can be done using chorionic villus sample (CVS) at 10 to 11 weeks, or through an amniocentesis at 14 to 18 weeks.
+A fetus can also undergo genetic testing during gestation, if there is a family history of the disease.
+This can be done using chorionic villus sample (CVS) at 10–11 weeks, or through an amniocentesis at 14–18 weeks.